 Current law provides for a comprehensive human sexuality education grant program.
-The bill amends certain provisions of the grant program to:
+The act amends certain provisions of the grant program to:

 - Require the department of public health and environment to submit an annual report concerning the outcomes of the grant program indefinitely;

-- Add 8 representatives to the oversight entity and require membership of the oversight entity to be comprised of at least 7 members who are members of groups of people who have been or might be discriminated against;
+- Add 9 representatives to the oversight entity and require membership of the oversight entity to represent diverse community perspective and make an effort to include committee members who are diverse;

 - Require grant applicants to demonstrate a need for money to implement comprehensive human sexuality education; and